 “The average age of a nurse is around 50,” says Dr. Knestrick.
 “It’s estimated that over 50% of nurses that are practicing are over the age of 50.
 This means that within 10 to 20 years they will be retiring from nursing, which will further add to the shortage.”

+This makes sense, as nursing jobs appear quite a few times in Indeed’s roundup of jobs that people don’t leave—with some of the lowest career-switch search rates.
 In fact, the Health Resources and Services Administration predicts more than one million registered nurses will reach retirement age within the next 10 to 15 years, leaving a significant number of jobs to be filled.

 This represents not just nurses needing to be replaced, but also a significant loss of knowledge and expertise.
 As a result, not only do hospitals need to find lots of new nurses, but they need to facilitate the transfer of invaluable nursing wisdom before it is lost.